-The Right Footwear for Comfort & Function when Paddling
+Choosing the Right Footwear for Comfort & Function when Paddling

-What to wear on your feet while paddling is going to depend a lot on the time of year and the weather conditions but you will find that every paddler has their own opinion about what is the “best” thing to wear on your feet.
+What to wear on your feet while paddling is going to depend a lot on the time of year and the weather conditions.
+You will find that every paddler has their own opinion about what is the “best” thing to wear on your feet.
 In fact, every time I am on a kayaking trip, this is one of the topics that always seems to come up for discussion, and for every person who has a particular favourite, there’s always someone else who will tell you why they suck.
 So I’m going to tell you what is out there, list some pros and cons and maybe tell you what footwear I like to use and leave it up to you to decide what’s right for you.

 Warm Weather Paddling

 When the weather is warm, many paddlers like sandals because they’re light, airy and comfortable.
 It doesn’t matter if they get wet because the water drains out, and they dry quickly.
 While sandals at first glance may seem like an obvious choice, one downside is that they pick up rocks and pebbles on loose gravelly beaches which can literally, be a pain, especially when trying to carry your boat and gear.
 That being said, I still wear my sandals when I am paddling locally but not so much on longer trips where I am going to be hiking up and down beaches with boats and gear.
 The sandals I like best have an enclosed toe, like Keens, which can prevent nasty stubbings.

 There are a lot of companies now making a good selection of ‘water shoes’, which are a combination between a low hiker and a sandal.
 They usually have some sort of fine mesh upper, which lets the air in, but lets the water out.
 Some even have drains in the soles.
 They give you the light airiness of a sandal but with an upper that will keep out the larger rocks and pebbles.
 This type of water shoe has become my footwear of choice in warmer weather.